DmitriyLitvin/AB/README.md

 ## Launch of the project (alternative)
 1. First two steps are the same
-2. Open DatabaseTest.java class
-3. Open terminal in cloned project, and write command: mvn clean install, as a result you will see created folder allure-results
+2. Open terminal in cloned project, and write command: mvn clean install, as a result you will see created folder allure-results
-4. Go to terminal, and write command allure serve <path to allure-results>, wait few seconds, and as a result you will see allure report in Chrome browser
+3. Go to terminal, and write command allure serve <path to allure-results>, wait few seconds, and as a result you will see allure report in Chrome browser